ninevra/coda/step-by-step/character-creation.md

 	14	7
 	15	9

-Assign the six scores you generated to the six ability scores in any order (see character-sheet.md).
+Assign the six scores you generated to the six ability scores in any order (see **character-sheet.md**).

 ##### STEP 2: CHOOSE RACE

 Determine your initial number of experience tokens.
 This number is 5 unless the GM says otherwise.
-Choose any race with an Intelligence of -2 or greater whose level is less than your number of experience tokens.
+Choose any race with an Intelligence score of -2 or greater whose level is less than your number of experience tokens.

 Spend a number from your experience tokens equal to that race's level.
 Modify your ability scores by adding that race's ability scores to yours.